 How to Schedule and Take Exams

 Step two: To receive more information and a CLEP Registration-Admission Form, call 412-624-6146, or stop in at the University’s Testing Center, Room G33, Cathedral of Learning.
-The Registration-Admission Form is available at the College Board website.
+The Registration-Admission Form is also available at the College Board website.

 Step three: To schedule a CLEP exam at the Testing Center, complete the Request Form.
 You must bring your admission ticket and photo ID to the Testing Center on your test date.